dynapsys/dockvirt/README.md

 sudo virsh net-autostart default
 ```

+Tip: The CLI runs a preflight network check and will print hints if the `default` network is missing or inactive.

 ## 🤖 Automation Agent

 Use the built-in Automation Agent to validate your setup end-to-end, including domain reachability.
 It can optionally apply safe fixes (ACL/SELinux for qemu:///system and /etc/hosts entries) using sudo.